mstflotfy/mstflotfy.github.io/_posts/2021-2-12-command-line-cheat-sheet.md

 #### **Wildcards**
 {% highlight bash %}
 $ cd  ~/Doc*    # Use wildcards to be lazy and avoid writing long names.
 This command will change the current directory to the `Documents` folder.
+Could also just press tab for autocompletion.
 {% endhighlight %}

 {% highlight bash %}